influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

 description: >
-  Use [`pivot()` or `join()`](/v2.0/query-data/flux/calculate-percentages/#pivot-vs-join) and the [`map()` function](/v2.0/reference/flux/stdlib/built-in/transformations/map/) to align operand values into row-wise sets and calculate a percentage.
+  Use [`pivot()` or `join()`](/v2.0/query-data/flux/calculate-percentages/#pivot-vs-join) and the [`map()` function](/v2.0/reference/flux/stdlib/built-in/transformations/map/) to align operand values into rows and calculate a percentage.
 menu:
   v2_0:
     name: Calculate percentages